pathminder/pathminder.github.io/_classes/warlord-steelfist-commando.md

     levels: [4]
     text: At 4th level, the warlord is exceptionally gifted at working with his allies to bring down opponents and his skills assist any who ally with him.
 When flanking a target with an allied creature, both the warlord and the ally may use the warlord's Charisma modifier (min +2) for the bonus they receive on flanking their opponent.

-  - name: battle prowess
+  - name: commando prowess
     type: Ex
     levels: [5, 12, 19]
     levels_text:
-      5:  "+1, 1 discipline"
+      5:  +1/+2
-      12: "+2, 2 disciplines"
+      12: +2/+4
-      19: "+3, 3 disciplines"
+      19: +3/+6
-    text: The warlord is a skilled combatant, mixing traditional fighting skills with the skill of his martial discipline training.
-Choose a discipline, and when the warlord is in a martial stance from this chosen discipline, the character gets the listed bonus (+1 at 5th level, +2 at 12th level, +3 at 19th level) as a competence bonus to attack and damage rolls, CMB rolls, and to his CMD.
-He may select another discipline at 12th level, and third discipline at 19th level.
+    text: At 5th level, the prowess of the steelfist commando expresses itself in his mastery of the unarmed arts as well as in stealth.
+While in a martial stance, he adds a +1 competence bonus to attack and damage rolls, and +2 competence bonus to his CMB and CMD.
+This improves by +1 for attack and damage rolls and +2 to CMB and CMD at 12th level and again at 19th level.
+Additionally, while in a martial stance, he may add his Charisma modifier to Stealth rolls.

   - name: dual boost
     type: Ex